russellgeoff/mkaz.github.io/_posts/2012-10-10-python-string-format.md

 ### Not Enough Arguments

-Using the older format method, I would often get the error &#8220;TypeError: not enough arguments for format string&#8221; because I miscounted my substitution, do something like the following made it easy to miss a variable.
+Using the older format method, I would often get the error &#8220;TypeError: not enough arguments for format string" because I miscounted my substitution, do something like the following made it easy to miss a variable.

 <pre><code class="python">set = " (%s, %s, %s, %s, %s, %s, %s, %s) " % (a,b,c,d,e,f,g,h,i)
 </code></pre>